 Machine space origin: The location of the coordinate origin in the machine space.
 Top is farthest from you when facing the machine.

-Axes: Normally, the machine axes will be the same as the (unrotated) panel, i.e. X is X and Y is Y, or X is left-right and Y is front-back.
+Axes: Normally, the machine axes will be the same as the (unrotated) workpiece, i.e. X is X and Y is Y, or X is left-right and Y is front-back.
 If necessary, they may be swapped.

-The coordinates of the four registration holes are displayed.
+If the workpiece has registration holes (e.g. for a depanelization fixture), then the coordinates of the four registration holes are displayed.
 If desired, the Adjust X and Adjust Y buttons may be used to adjust the offset so that the coordinates of the registration holes are a multiple of 10.0 mm.

 Z-axis: The Z-axis is normally positive in the upward direction.
 If necessary, this may be inverted.